The Sweetness at the Bottom of the Pie: Reception

 Critics almost universally praised the novel upon its publication, primarily citing the compelling character portrayal of 11-year-old lead detective, Flavia de Luce.
 Reviewers have called Flavia brilliant, bold, irresistible, incorrigible, precocious, adorable, and unique.
 For Canadian Literature, Beverly Haun wrote "Flavia is a gem of a character; her precocity offset by her emotional vulnerability makes a winning combination."
 Marilyn Stasio for The New York Times Book Review agreed, proclaiming Flavia "impressive as a sleuth and enchanting as a mad scientist," but "most endearing as a little girl who has learned how to amuse herself in a big lonely house."
 Reviewer Paula Todd for The Globe and Mail (Canada), however, was not impressed.
 Calling Flavia "too much of a caricature to appeal to the subtlety-seeking adult mystery reader," she declared the language "often tedious" and the references "too obscure" for younger readers.
 Todd wrote "the burning question a few chapters in is not whodunit, but who wants to read it?
 To whom, exactly, is this book meant to appeal?"
 Other reviewers have noted strong appeal to a wide range of readers.
 Michele Leber for Library Journal noted "appeal for cozy lovers and well beyond" while Francisca Goldsmith for School Library Journal suggested "mystery fans, Anglophiles, and science buffs will delight" in The Sweetness at the Bottom of the Pie.
 Judy Coon for Booklist insisted "only those who dislike precocious young heroines with extraordinary vocabulary and audacious courage can fail to like this amazingly entertaining book."

+Film adaptation

+In May 2023, it was announced that Molly Belle Wright, Martin Freeman and Toby Jones will be starring in a film adaptation of The Sweetness at the Bottom of the Pie.
+Susan Coyne is set to adapt the story, while Bharat Nalluri will be director.